SangTheInnovator/odin-recipes-lists/README.md

 # odin-recipes-lists
-This is the first assignment for Odin project
+This is the first assignment of Odin project
 ## Access the website in this link: https://sangtheinnovator.github.io/odin-recipes-lists/